 Beware of publicity in the early days

-If you are thinking that a patent or a design right might be what you need, be aware of publicity.
+If you are considering a patent or a design right, be aware of publicity.

 Publishing your idea in any form may jeopardise your ability to claim a patent or design right before you even apply.